 Join ASTCT's Corporate Council

-Council members meet face-to-face in an informal, collegial environment with ASTCT Board Members and Past-Presidents for candid exchanges to discuss critical BMT issues of mutual concern, find solutions to pressing challenges, share knowledge on best practices and advise ASTCT on its major initiatives.
-By pooling their resources and expertise, Council members and the ASTCT Board can engage in joint problem-solving and collaborative opportunities that will advance the cause and culture of blood and marrow transplantation and cellular therapy.
+Council members meet face-to-face twice a year in an informal, collegial environment with the ASTCT Executive Committee and Past-Presidents for candid exchanges to discuss critical BMT issues of mutual concern, find solutions to pressing challenges, share knowledge on best practices and work with ASTCT on its major initiatives.
+By pooling their resources and expertise, Council members and the ASTCT Leadership can engage in joint problem-solving and collaborative opportunities that will advance the cause and culture of blood and marrow transplantation and cellular therapy.

 The Corporate Council objectives are:

 - Establish meaningful dialogue between industry and BMT and cellular therapy thought leaders – ASTCT's current leadership, past presidents and the Board of Directors.

 - Share information, advice and assistance in developing new products and services to improve blood and marrow transplantation and cellular therapy.

 - Discuss critical BMT and cellular therapy issues of mutual concern, find solutions to pressing challenges, share knowledge on best practices and advise ASTCT on its major initiatives.